What if you could make money anywhere?

 – Some ESL teaching experience

 – TEFL certification, preferable unless you have many years experience or a degree in teaching

 Special offer for my readers!
 Sign up with MyTEFL and get 35% off your Master TEFL course! 🙂

 Now, I call these the general requirements.
 Some might require more from you, or you might get away without having one of them.
 You will have to check with the particular company.

 – A quiet space to teach in.
-This will always be a requirement.

 – A decent computer to work from.